-The maintenance of the berry propagation operation will enhance and support the continued operation of commercial agricultural operations on the 51.5-acre site in that farminghas existed there since the Corralitos valley was first established.
-Production has evolved from apple production to flower production to row crops and berries on the site with changing demand for agricultural products.
-The establishment of a berry propagation facility on the property perimeter will not adversely affect agricultural resources or the economic viability of commercial operations in the Corralitos Road area.
+The maintenance of the berry propagation operation will enhance and support the continued operation of commercial agricultural operations on the 51.5-acresite in that farming has existed there since European settlement of the Corralitos valley.
+Production has evolved fiom apple production to flower production to row crops and berries on the site with changing demand for agricultural products.
+The establishment of a berry propagation facility on a portion of the property will not adversely affect agricultural resources or the economic viability of commercial operations in the Corralitos Road area.